-Mr Singh’s elective practice concentrates exclusively on shoulder, elbow and hand disorders.
+Mr Singh’s practice concentrates on all aspects of trauma and there is a speciality interest in shoulder, elbow and hand disorders.
 He is trained to perform ultrasound scans of the shoulder and provides a one stop shoulder service for common shoulder disorders as well as general trauma and complex upper limb trauma.
-He is faculty member for the Advanced Arthroscopic Shoulder Course in Liverpool, where he trains other surgeons on new techniques and stays updated with new and developing procedures.
-Mr Singh is also a faculty member for the Royal College of Surgeons, training surgeons in basic surgical skills.
+He is faculty member for the Royal College of Surgeons training future surgeons.

 Mr Singh tailors treatments to suit individual patients and uses advanced arthroscopic techniques and minimally invasive methods.
 He works in conjunction with physiotherapists to maximise non‐operative treatment of upper limb disorders and to make sure patients receive the appropriate rehabilitation after surgery.
 He utilises accelerated rehabilitation techniques to promote faster recovery and reduced time off work.